syncfusion-content/winui-docs/winui/ComboBox/Filtering.md

 ### Filter with beginning text

-Filter the matching items based on the starting text and the first filtered item will be appended to the typed input and highlighted in the drop down.
+Filter the matching items based on the starting text and the first filtered item will be appended to the typed input and highlighted in the drop-down.

 {% tabs %}
 {% highlight XAML %}